 Can you imagine the Algarve as it was before it became easy to access?
 Before the resorts and golf courses?
-Well that's what Tavira's like.
+Well that's what Tavira is like.
 Tavira has more churches than hotels.
 The best places to stay in Tavira are guesthouses rather than resort complexes. it boasts a port crowded with fishing boats rather than day cruisers.
-And an old Roman bridge and the ruins of a castle rather than themed pubs.
+An old Roman bridge and the ruins of a castle rather than themed pubs.
 Tavira is Portugal at its prettiest and most charming.
 Somewhere that feels a beautiful world away from modern life.

 Tavira is colourful and small, so perfect for a winter city break.
-Walls are bright whites and roofs are bright red, and the sky is an impressively bright blue most days.
-And Tavira's the perfect size for exploring on foot.
+Walls are bright white and roofs are bright red - and the sky is impressively bright blue most days.
+Tavira is also the perfect size for exploring on foot.

 The cobbled maze is dotted with pretty squares and gardens to discover.
 Along with the 20+ churches, including some impressive Renaissance era beauties and some with lovely Baroque touches.